LiuZechu/peggle-game/README.md

         * sliding the slider of a peg should not affect any other peg on the screen
      * when tapping an enlarged/rotated peg
         * the slider level should be pre-set to indicate the current size/angle of the peg, relative to the min/max value.
+    * when tapping above the white line at any time, nothing should happen.
+    * when dragging a peg above the white line and release the finger, the peg should go back to its original position.
 3. Test persistence
     * Put some pegs on the screen, then tap SAVE, and name it `some level`.
 Tap `New Level`.
 The bottom label on the palette should change the name to  `some level`.
     * Then, tap LOAD, a level named `some level` should appear in the table view, together with preloaded levels called `First Level`, `Second Level`, and `Third Level`.
 Dismiss the table by swiping it down.